VVolkov833/media-to-imprint/README.md

 # Media to Imprint

-This plugin enables you to store media source information for the Imprint page within each media entity separately.
-To display all the source values in one list, simply add the shortcode `[media_sources_list]` to your Imprint page.
+Media to Imprint is a lightweight WordPress plugin that enhances your media library by adding a "Source" field to media items.
+Once filled, this source information can be displayed effortlessly on your Imprint page using the `[media_sources_list]` shortcode.

 ## Features

+* **Simple Integration:** Seamlessly add a "Source" field to your media items.
-* Simplifies the management of media for your Imprint page
-* Attaches the source data to the media directly
+* **Effortless Display:** Use the `[media_sources_list]` shortcode on your Imprint page to showcase the list of media sources.
+* **Copyright Options:** Easily add copyright, trademark (TM), or registered (R) symbols to your media sources.
-* Prints the list of sources via the shortcode
+* **Pin to Top:** Prioritize specific media items by pinning them to the top of the list.

 ## Demo